lucasgabriel-2/lucasgabriel-2/README.md

-### Hi, my name is Lucas and i'm a Software Engineer student at Universidade de Brasília (UnB)
+### Hi, my name is Lucas and i'm a Software Engineer student at University of Brasília (UnB)

 ##
 <div align="center">